gokulapap/whatsasena-plugins/forwarder/readme.md

 # deploy

 * First deploy the whatsasena bot from https://github.com/phaticusthiccy/WhatsAsenaDuplicated
-* Then install this forwarder plugin by .install command
+* Then install this forwarder plugin use .install command
 * Then you can use the forward command to forward the messages easily !